backend security series

 Intro # Any set of security controls deployed in your infrastructure may fail.
 Given enough pressure, some controls will certainly fail.
 No surprises here, but the question is – how to build our systems to make security incidents less damaging in case of a failure of some components?
 How to prevent data leaks even in case of a successful data breach?
 Building security tools , we strive towards defense in depth approach.

-Intro What is the biggest threat to a tool that prevents unauthorised database access?
+Can WAF prevent SQL injection?
+What is the biggest threat to a tool that prevents unauthorised database access?
 Requests from the application side that trigger data leakage.
 Namely, SQL injections and other application attacks that allow attackers to craft custom SQL queries.
 How can we prevent that?
 The standard industry response is obvious — input sanitization, web application firewalls (WAFs), and prepared statements are typically used for addressing these concerns.
-We’re shipping a product which aims to intervene into application logic as little as possible but as it turns out, input sanitization is rarely done well, WAFs are not always efficient, and prepared statements are a question of app developer’s choice.

 This article was revisited and updated in August 2018.
-In the modern client-server applications, most of the sensitive data is stored (and consequently leaked) on the backend.
-At Cossack Labs, we’re working on different novel techniques for helping to protect the data within modern infrastructures.
-We talk to engineers across industries about these techniques quite a lot, too.
+In modern client-server applications, most of the sensitive data is stored (and consequently leaked) on the backend.
+At Cossack Labs, we’re working on novel techniques to protect the data within modern infrastructures.
+We talk to engineers across industries about these techniques quite a lot too.
 However, it is still not uncommon to see infrastructures without even the basic classic database defence patterns.